DASH diet: Healthy eating to lower your blood pressure

 - Go easy on regular and even fat-free cheeses because they are typically high in sodium.

-Lean meat, poultry and fish: 6 servings or fewer a day
+Lean meat, poultry and fish: 6 one-ounce servings or fewer a day

 Meat can be a rich source of protein, B vitamins, iron and zinc.
-Choose lean varieties and aim for no more than 6 ounces a day.
+Choose lean varieties and aim for no more than 6 one-ounce servings a day.
 Cutting back on your meat portion will allow room for more vegetables.

 - Trim away skin and fat from poultry and meat and then bake, broil, grill or roast instead of frying in fat.

 - Eat heart-healthy fish, such as salmon, herring and tuna.
-These types of fish are high in omega-3 fatty acids, which can help lower your total cholesterol.
+These types of fish are high in omega-3 fatty acids, which are healthy for your heart.

 Nuts, seeds and legumes: 4 to 5 servings a week